mnentwig/forthytwo/README.md

 * The loop variable i is available to code1 and expected on the stack at >>>LOOP<<<.
 It may be modified by the loop body.
 * The comparison is performed at the start of the loop (that is, will iterate zero or more times)
 * The comparison is signed.
-E.g. looping from -10 to -1 will work, but loop limits -10 to 0 will exit immediately.
 * The loop limit is exclusive.
 For example, >>>0 3 DO ...
 LOOP<<< will iterate over 0, 1, and 2
 * The construct uses the return stack for the loop limit